 I can’t and I won’t.
 Mr. Whitefield’s activism, support and participation in slavery is something that must be known.

 After discussing Mr. Whitefield recently with VanJessica Gladney, some of the key words I took from our conversation regarding Mr. Whitefield’s statue from her were “when you look at this [statue], you learn and it gives the semblance of having told the whole story, and I think that as an academic institution, we have a responsibility to do our best to show the whole story.”
 With that being said, should Mr. Whitefield’s statue be taken down immediately?
 Would that transform his history?
 Our history?
 No, no, and no. You can’t disregard the complicated parts of history that don’t fit, like wrongly cut puzzle pieces.

 There has to be an acknowledgment of the whole truth.
 Mr. Whitefield’s statue should stay where it has been for the last one hundred years but the available information about him located near his statue should reflect his entire truth.
 If a search engine can lead to a stream of significance regarding who Mr. Whitefield truly was, we, as a community, should respect ourselves enough to tell the truth, too.

 JESSICA GOODING is a College junior from Philadelphia, Pennsylvania studying History and English.
-Her email is email@example.com.
+Her email address is firstname.lastname@example.org.